I think we can reason about what is good and bad (or right and wrong).

-I have defined several new philosophically-related terms for the Comprehensible Philosophy Dictionary.
+I have defined several new philosophically-related terms for the Comprehensible Philosophy Dictionary (a work in progress).
 Some of these are words I’ve already defined before but have been significantly improved.
 You can let me know if you think any of the terms need further clarification or if any need improvement for any other reason. (more…)

 I will discuss two related philosophical questions related two death: One, is death bad?
 Two, how should we feel about death? (more…)